aurelien-ch/wave-3-front/README.md

 To set up and run the dApp locally:

 1. Clone the repository : `git clone https://github.com/aurelien-ch/wave-3-front.git`
-2. Install the dependencies: `npm install`
+2. Install the dependencies : `npm install`
-3. Start the development server: `npm start`
+3. Start the development server : `npm start`

 ## How it works